Wildfires reveal the dangerous side of reporting

 Reuters journalists also learn how to safely wait out a fire in a car (ignition off, headlights on), which proved invaluable in Portugal, where 47 people died on a single stretch of the N-236 road.

-"I am always thinking about the training," says David Ryder, a Reuters photographer who shot the charred aftermath of the Alamo and Whittier fires this week near California's central coast.
+"I am always thinking about the training," says David Ryder, a Reuters photographer who shot the charred aftermath of the Wall Fire this week near California's central coast.
 This starts with the right gear.
 Ryder says police ushered him through a roadblock into the fire zone because he "looked legit" with the equipment Reuters requires all journalists to have on hand when covering a fire, including a hard hat, safety glasses and leather boots.

 Even though the flames had subsided, Ryder remained on high alert, watching where he stepped and keeping protective gloves in his back pocket in case he needed to scramble up a hill.
 "Just because it looks like there is no fire, does not mean there isn't one," Ryder says.
 Two summers ago, Ryder witnessed a Washington State fire near the town of Twisp turn from smoldering to raging within five minutes.